andrerferrer/dedemos/README.md

 ### Devise
 - [Devise basics](https://github.com/andrerferrer/devise-demo#goal) - How to implement the basics of Devise in a Rails app.
 - [Login with Nickname](https://github.com/andrerferrer/username-not-email-devise-demo) - How to implement Devise in a Rails app to log in with something but the email.
+- [Omni-authenticator (Facebook Login)](https://github.com/andrerferrer/omni-auth-demo#goal) - How to implement Omni Authentication login (with Facebook, Spotify etc) in Rails using the [devise gem](https://github.com/heartcombo/devise).

 ### Geocoder gem
 - [Geocoder basics](https://github.com/andrerferrer/geocoder-gem#goal) - How to implement the `geocoder` gem in a model, adding the coordinates according to the address.